Energy Conservation Project Descriptions

-Kent Campus Classroom, Laboratory, Auxiliary Buildings and Utility Assets Energy Conservation Project, Phase 1
+Kent Campus Classroom, Laboratory, Auxiliary Buildings and Utility Assets Energy Conservation Project, Phase One

 Kent Campus Residence Services Energy Conservation Project

 This project encompasses approximately 1,800,000 SF of twenty-six residence hall buildings on the Kent Campus to address the House Bill 251 energy use reduction goals.
 The projected construction installation cost is twenty million dollars, resulting in $1,800,000 total annual guaranteed utility cost savings.
-The Brewer-Garrett Company commenced installation processes in June 2011 and on-going as work is being coordinated with other residence hall projects planned outside of this project's scope.
+The Brewer-Garrett Company commenced installation processes in June 2011 and coordinated with other residence hall projects planned outside of this project's scope through the summer of 2014.
 This project exceeds the 20% HB 251 energy reduction goals with 37% annual energy consumption savings and avoided greenhouse gas emissions.
 The project is utilizing provisions per Ohio Legislation HB 7 for payback of project cost with guaranteed energy savings over the allowed 15-year payback time period.
-In addition, substantial deferred renewal items are being addressed: replacement of single-pane, original windows at Prentice, Verder, Dunbar, Lake and Olson halls; installation of air handling equipment in Beall/McDowell Center, and caulking, tuckpointing, lintel repair and replacements on the building envelopes.
-A student room energy conservation control system is being implemented throughout; this strategy automatically reduces HVAC and electrical usage when rooms are unoccupied.
-Envelope repairs and windows replacements in Dunbar, Prentice, Verder, Lake and Olson halls and envelope repairs at Tri-Towers Rotunda and Engleman Hall have been completed.
+In addition, substantial deferred renewal items were addressed: replacement of single-pane, original windows at Prentice, Verder, Dunbar, Lake and Olson halls; installation of air handling equipment in Beall/McDowell Center, and caulking, tuckpointing, lintel repair and replacements on the building envelopes.
+A student room energy conservation control system was implemented throughout; this strategy automatically reduces HVAC and electrical usage when rooms are unoccupied.
+Envelope repairs and windows replacements in Dunbar, Prentice, Verder, Lake and Olson halls and envelope repairs at Tri-Towers Rotunda and Engleman Hall are complete.
 Temperature controls in student rooms are operating in Centennial Courts A-F, Stopher, Johnson, Lake, Olson, Korb, Engleman, Beall, Prentice, Verder, Dunbar, Allyn, Clark, and Wright halls.
-Room automation at Fletcher, Manchester, Koonce and Leebrick halls will be completed before the start of the Fall Semester 2014.
-The Tri-Towers Complex’s domestic hot water heaters were replaced and the system is currently being upgraded to replace storage tanks in the towers with master mixing valves.
-Retro-commissioning of the hall’s HVAC equipment is being performed to correct any deficiencies and ensure efficient operation.
+Room automation at Fletcher, Manchester, Koonce and Leebrick halls were completed before the start of the Fall Semester 2014.
+The Tri-Towers Complex’s domestic hot water heaters were replaced and the system was upgraded to replace storage tanks in the towers with master mixing valves.
+Retro-commissioning of the hall’s HVAC equipment was performed to correct any deficiencies and ensure efficient operation.
 A total of 2,051 water conserving low-flow sink aerators and approximately 1,600 reduced flow showerheads were installed in all of the residence halls.
-To reduce electricity consumption, lighting retrofits were completed in Stopher and Johnson halls, Centennial Courts A-F, Verder, Prentice, Dunbar, Engleman, Lake, Olson, Beall, McDowell, Koonce, Leebrick and Wright halls.
+To reduce electricity consumption, lighting was retrofitted in Stopher and Johnson halls, Centennial Courts A-F, Verder, Prentice, Dunbar, Engleman, Lake, Olson, Beall, McDowell, Koonce, Leebrick and Wright halls.
 New motors with variable frequency drives were installed on the building heating systems in multiple resident halls.
 Kitchen hood controls were installed in Eastway Center and Tri-Towers Rotunda that will automatically reduce exhaust flows by up to 70% when not required to capture heat and/or fumes from cooking.
-Heat recovery systems are being used to extract additional heat from the condensate prior to returning it to the Power Plant at Lake and Olson halls, Centennial Courts A/B, C/D, and E/F. The condensate heat recovery systems will reduce the steam required by buildings and help to provide more opportunities for waste heat recovery at the Power Plant.
+Heat recovery systems are now being used to extract additional heat from the condensate prior to returning it to the Power Plant at Lake and Olson halls, Centennial Courts A/B, C/D, and E/F. The condensate heat recovery systems reduce the steam required by buildings and help to provide more opportunities for waste heat recovery at the Power Plant.
 Utility meters were installed in all of the residence halls and are reporting consumptions to the building automation system for billing.
-The Web-based energy dashboard should be ready for public access by early 2014.
+The Web-based energy dashboard is publically accessible.
 This dashboard is intended to help promote energy conservation and review utility consumptions.
-Utility meter readings for individual residence halls will be used during energy conservation competitions between similar halls.
-This project is around 93% complete and will be finalized by the fall of 2014 in conjunction with renovations in Fletcher, Manchester, Leebrick, and Koonce halls.
-Reference the Residence Services Sustainability Web page to view some of the progress of this project.
+Utility meter readings for individual residence halls were used during energy conservation competitions between similar halls.
+The first year’s energy savings were approximately $2,600,000.00, which far exceeded the guaranteed first-year energy savings projection.

 Kent State University Renewable Energy Master Plan